nicklockwood/Consumer/README.md

 ])
 ```

 So instead of `oneOrMore` digits in the range 0 - 9, we're now looking for a single digit in the range 1 - 9, followed by `zeroOrMore` digits in the range 0 - 9.
-That means that a zero preceeding a nonzero digit will not be matched.
+That means that a zero preceding a nonzero digit will not be matched.

 ```swift
 do {